Food Facts Friday: The Power of PomegranateArticle posted in: Diet & Nutrition

 These tart seeds found in the pockets of a pomegranate take some effort to come by—with the slicing, carving and scooping—but they are well worth it for their delicious taste and various health benefits!
 Pomegranate seeds, oil, extract and juice can be enjoyed with different meals or alone and can benefit your entire body and mind.

 Pomegranate has been around since ancient times and was once renowned as a food of the gods (among many other things).
 Today we regard it as a part of a healthy, well-balanced diet.
-Lucky for you, pomegranate is on the list of acceptable foods on South Beach Diet phases 2 and 3!
 So think about adding pomegranate to your grocery list to enjoy its potent mix of vitamins, antioxidants and nutrients to support your healthy lifestyle.

 Here are seven reasons you need to add the powerful pomegranate to your menu: